KARN (AM)

-KARN (920 kHz) is a commercial AM radio station in Little Rock, Arkansas, owned and operated by Cumulus Media.
-It airs a sports radio format known as "920 AM The Sports Animal."
-The station's studios are located on Wellington Hills Road in West Little Rock.
-The transmitter tower is located off North Hills Boulevard in North Little Rock.
-KARN broadcasts at 5,000 watts, using a directional antenna at night to avoid interfering with other stations on AM 920.
-KARN is licensed by the Federal Communications Commission to broadcast a digital HD signal, although it is not currently broadcasting in HD.
+KARN (920 AM) was a commercial radio station licensed to Little Rock, Arkansas, United States.
+Owned by Cumulus Media, it aired a sports format known as "920 AM The Sports Animal" prior to going silent in 2026.
+The station's studios were located on Wellington Hills Road in West Little Rock.
+The transmitter tower was located off North Hills Boulevard in North Little Rock.
+KARN was licensed by the Federal Communications Commission to broadcast a digital HD signal, although it was not broadcasting in HD.

-Most of the day, KARN carries the CBS Sports Radio Network.
-Middays it carries nationally syndicated sports shows from Dan Patrick and Jim Rome.
-KARN is an affiliate of the Dallas Cowboys Radio Network.

 History

 Early years

-KARN is among the oldest stations in Little Rock, getting its original broadcast license on July 6, 1928.
-Originally it was KGHI, operating on 890 kilocycles, at 500 watts by day and 250 watts at night.
+KARN was among the oldest stations in Little Rock, getting its original broadcast license on July 6, 1928.
+Originally it was KGJF, operating on 890 kHz, at 500 watts by day and 250 watts at night.
 In 1931, the station changed its call sign to KARK, to identify with Arkansas, becoming a founding member and the flagship station of the Arkansas Radio Network.

 By the late 1930s, KARK had increased its power to 1,000 watts full-time, and became an affiliate of the NBC Red Network.
 During the Golden Age of Radio, it carried NBC's dramas, comedies, news, sports, game shows, soap operas and big band remote broadcasts.

 Move to AM 920

-In the early 1940s, the station switched to its current dial position at 920 kHz.
+In 1941, the station switched to its current dial position at 920 kHz.
 It got a power boost to 5,000 watts.
 In an industry advertisement in Broadcasting magazine, it touted its increased signal, saying "No one, other than KARK, covers 43 counties in Arkansas."
 It added that Arkansas had more retail sales than Wyoming and Vermont combined.

 By the 1950s, as network programming was shifting to television, KARK moved to a middle of the road format, with news and sports broadcasts.
-On April 15, 1954, KARK-TV signed on, the second TV station in Little Rock.
-(Channel 7 KATV had gone on the air seven months earlier.)
-Since KARK was an NBC Radio affiliate, KARK-TV began broadcasting NBC-TV programming, and has since its sign-on.
-On June 22, 1961, 103.7 KARK-FM began broadcasting, simulcasting 920 KARK.
+On April 15, 1954, KARK-TV (channel 4) went on the air as the second TV station in Little Rock.
+Since KARK was an NBC Radio affiliate, KARK-TV joined NBC-TV.
+On June 22, 1961, KARK-FM 103.7 began broadcasting, simulcasting KARK AM.

 In 1972, Channel 4 was sold to a Denver-based company.
 The TV station kept the KARK-TV call sign but that required the radio stations, now owned by Ted Snider, to switch to new call letters.
 They became KARN and KARN-FM.
 By this point KARN-FM had stopped simulcasting, instead becoming a Top 40 outlet, later taking the call letters KKYK (now KABZ).